Young Women in Public Affairs Award

 Zonta clubs each select one application to send to the Zonta district/region.
 A district/region evaluating committee reviews the applications and selects one applicant per district/region to submit to Zonta International Headquarters.
 The Zonta International YWPA Committee recommends 10 international recipients from the district/region applications to the Zonta International Board.
 After approval by the Zonta International Board, the Zonta Foundation for Women provides awards and certificates to the district/region and international recipients.

-Applications must be completed and returned to the Zonta Club of Santa Clarita Valley by March 5, 2021.
-A club recipient is selected, and the application is presented to the governor/regional representative by 1 April.
-The district/region recipient is selected, and the application is presented to Zonta International Headquarters by 1 May.
-The 2021 recipients will be announced by 1 July 2021.
+Applications must be completed and returned to the Zonta Club of Santa Clarita Valley by a due date to be announced for 2023.
+A club recipient is selected, and the application is presented to the governor/regional representative.
+The district/region recipient is selected, and the application is presented to Zonta International Headquarters by May 2023.
+The 2023 recipients will be announced by July 2023

 YWPA district/region and international Awards are made possible by generous contributions to the Zonta International Foundation Young Women in Public Affairs Award Fund.
 Our local YWPA awards are made possible by generous contributions to the Zonta Club of Santa Clarita Valley Foundation.
 You can make a difference in the lives of young women by donating today!